-We were a taxable subchapter C corporation for our initial tax year ending December 31, 2017.
-We were indirectly wholly-owned by TIAA as of December 31, 2017 and were included in TIAA's consolidated U.S.

-corporation income tax return for our initial tax year.
+We are a taxable subchapter C corporation for our initial tax year ending December 31, 2017.
+We are whollyowned by TIAA as of December 31, 2017 and will be included in TIAA's consolidated U.S. corporation income tax return for our initial tax year.
 In accordance with SAB 1B in conjunction with ASC 740, we have determined our income tax provision on a separate return basis.
-The income tax provision as of September 30, 2018 and December 31, 2017 is \$0.
+The income tax provision as of March 31, 2018 and December 31, 2017 is zero.